 TEAMUP LIST OF SUB-PROCESSORS

-Teamup uses the following Sub-processors to provide its service.
-They have access to some Personal Data as detailed below:
+Teamup uses several Sub-processors to provide its service.
+The following list shows all sub-processors with access to some Personal Data.

 To provide the Teamup calendaring service:

 - Amazon Web Services – Server hosting